fgiacome/quixo/README.md

 ## Usage
 After you launch the program, it will print the board on your terminal.
-You can select a tile with arrows, and move the tile left, bottom, top, right with h, j, k, l respectively.
+You can select a tile with arrows, and move the tile with shift + arrows.
 If the move you request is not valid, nothing happens.
 You can request a move from the computer (computed with MCTS) with the c key.
 Quit with q, reset with r.
-If one of the players win, nothing happens: you only see that the winner appears in the status bar, but you can keep making moves or reset the board.
+If one of the players wins, nothing happens: you only see that the winner appears in the status bar, but you can keep making moves or reset the board.